MaxiBoether/strategic-routing/router/README.md

 Furthermore, you can specify `SANITIZE=thread` or `SANITIZE=address` to either include the thread or address sanitizer in your build (default is address).
 When specifying `TYPE=DEBUG`, in addition to the flags above, the `-O0` flag is added.
 Without `TYPE=DEBUG`, we use `-O2 -D_FORTIFY_SOURCE=2` instead.

-When specifying TYPE=RELEASE, all of these flags are omitted and `-Ofast` is added instead.
+When specifying `TYPE=RELEASE`, all of these flags are omitted and `-Ofast` is added instead.

 To select the used psychological model, you can use the PSYCHMOD variable.
 We default to user_equilibrium_2r.
 Other options are linear_simple_example_model_2r and system_optimum_2r.
+Note that the Multiple Routes EA is **only** compatible with user_equilibrium_2r and using any other model can lead to undefined behavior in the Frank-Wolfe implementation.

 To select which module you are building, you can use the STRATEGY variable.
 We default to SSOTD fulldisjoint.
 Possible strategies are:
-- sstod.
+- `sstod`.
 In this case, you can also specify SSOTD_VARIANT, which can either be onedisjoint, nodisjoint, newonedisjoint, newnodisjoint or fulldisjoint, which is our default.
-- The other strategies we worked on are not (yet) published, so we do not include them for now.
+- `ea`.
+The EA is parametrized using environment variables (sorry).
+You can find all variables in `src/e/ea_io.cpp` or by running the binary (it will tell you the default settings and how to modify them).

 You can also add more strategies just by creating more subfolders in src.
 Please remember to put your headers in include, as this is added to the include path.